 Medications for diabetes

-If you take insulin or other medications for diabetes, ask the doctor who prescribes the medication what you should do the morning of your procedure.
-You might need to change the dose before your procedure.
+If you take insulin or other medications for diabetes, ask the healthcare provider who prescribes your medication what you should do the morning of your procedure.
+You may need to change the dose before your procedure.
 Your healthcare providers will be checking your blood sugar level during your procedure.

 Diuretics (water pills)

-If you take any diuretics (medications that make you urinate more often), ask the doctor doing your procedure what to do.
-You might need to stop taking them the day of your procedure.
+If you take any diuretics (medications that make you urinate more often), ask the healthcare provider performing your procedure what to do.
+You may need to stop taking them the day of your procedure.
 Diuretics are sometimes called water pills.
 Some examples are furosemide (Lasix®) and hydrochlorothiazide.

 Arrange for someone to take you home